 Departments and Institutes

 Dr Lawrence works on British social, political and cultural history from the mid-nineteenth century to the present.
 He has published extensively on political language and the culture of public politics.
 His book Electing Our Masters: the Hustings in British Politics from Hogarth to Blair was published by OUP in 2009.
 To hear him discussing the book with Carolyn Quinn on BBC Radio 4 click here.
 His wider interests include the cultural legacy of war in the twentieth century, and the politics of social identity since the Second Reform Act.
 He is currently working on a study of class and the politics of social identity in Britain from the 1930s to the present, including a history of popular individualism (and its limits).

 Dr Lawrence offers graduate supervision in most aspects of modern British social, cultural and political history from the Second Reform Act to the present.
-He has supervised thirteen PhDs to completion (all with no more than minor corrections).
+He has supervised sixteen PhDs to completion (all with no more than minor corrections).
 These have been on subjects as diverse as Gladstone’s library, death in working-class culture, late Victorian popular politics, popular Conservatism, 1906-24, England at war 1914-15, women in inter-war public life, party politics between the wars, the politics of Zionism in post-war Britain, and Labour and Europe from the 1960s to the 1980s.
 His current PhD students are working on: London transport and social change, 1880-1939; the social and cultural history of the Palestine campaign, 1916-1940; Culture and class on the British Left, 1930-1960; post-war overspill housing programmes; the British Left and the politics of everyday life, 1958-91, and Languages of class and the social in 1970s and 1980s Britain.
 He will be considering new proposals for PhD while on leave.

 Part I, Paper 6 ‘British Political History since 1867’ (Michaelmas and Lent); Part II, Paper 24 ‘The Politics of Gender’ (Lent); HAP lecture on 'Marxism'.